TrevorHarless/TrevorHarless/README.md

 - Hi, I’m @TrevorHarless, this account is for posting projects from my main account on GitHub Enterprise.
-- How to reach me: tgharles@ncsu.edu
+- Feel free to contact me @tgharles@ncsu.edu

 - Current Project: Aim Workshop in Python